lasagndev/Some1isHeree/README.md

-- 👋 Hi, I’m @Some1isHeree
+- 👋 Hi, I’m lasagn!

-- 🌱 I’m learning Python (not rn cuz busy💀)
+- 🌱 I’m learning React with TypeScript, C# with Avalonia and Kotlin with Android studio!

 - 📫 How to reach me?
 Mail me!